-The Garh Ganesh temple is situated on a small hillock overlooking Jaipur city on the Nahargarh hill range.
-It’s difficult to miss the Garh Ganesh Temple if you are in the old walled city area of Jaipur, especially around the City Palace complex.
+The Garh Ganesh Temple in Jaipur is situated on a small hillock overlooking the city on the Nahargarh hills.
+It’s difficult to miss this oldest Ganesha temple of Jaipur from the walled city area.
 Locals call it Garh Ganesh Mandir.
 It is one of the famous Ganesh temples in Jaipur.

 History of Garh Ganesh temple: